Updated: Oct. 6, 2022

 DON’T PITCH TO BUYERS

 We already mentioned that CFOs are interested in hard data.
 Avoid writing content exclusively promotional, whether it is for your business, a product or a service.
-If you cannot avoid pitching something, be prepared to have the stats to back it up.
+If you cannot avoid pitching something to influence decision makers in B2B marketing, be prepared to have the stats to back it up.

 WRITE CONCISE COPY

-Avoid using unnecessary fluff in your content.
-While this is generally true with any online content you write, it is especially true when writing for a CFO.
+Avoid using unnecessary fluff in your CFO advertising content.
+While this is generally true with any online content you write, it is especially true when writing CFO marketing copy.
 Content assets should illuminate how your solution aligns with company goals, using relevant qualitative data.

 Let your audience form their own opinions.
-Write content that is objective and presents just the facts.
+Write content that is objective and presents the decision makers with just the facts.

 CUSTOMIZE AND TEST YOUR BUYER’S DECISION PROCESS